shreyanshshivam/website-Demo/README.md

 `.github/workflows` contains the `yml` file for the continuous deployment.

 ### Link to Firebase project
 Deployment will be linked to a Firebase project via the `FIREBASE_TOKEN` and `FIREBASE_PROJECT_ID` tokens.
-These tokens should be retrieved from the Firebase project you want the website to be deployed in and added into the repository via `settings` -> `secrets` tab on Github.
+These tokens should be retrieved from the Firebase project you want the website to be deployed in and added into the repository via `settings` -> `secrets` tab on Github account.

 For Clients: Request for these 2 tokens from ByteDance so that you can set-up automatic deployment for your own forked website for your own experimentation (note the website URL as well).